zold-io/blog.zold.io/_posts/2019/01/2019-01-29-zerocracy-investors.md

 longer.
 We will pay you as many ZLD as your initial investment was equal to, at the moment of investment.
 For example, right now your $200,000 equals to 224,719 ZLD (the rate is around $0.89 per zold).
-Thus, we promise to buy you out for 449,438 ZLD in a year.
-You will have a one-time opportunity to do so, within a year.
+Thus, we promise to buy you out for 449,438 ZLD in a year, if you will feel like it.
+You will have to make that decision in exactly two years after the investment.

 When you are ready, just [email us](mailto:investor@zerocracy.com).